purtuga/esm-webpack-plugin/README.md

 }
 ```

-- `esModuleExternals {boolean}`: A boolean that determines whether esm-webpack-plugin will add the `__esModule` property to all imported externals.
+- `esModuleExternals {boolean}`: This option applies only when `moduleExternals` options is `true` (see above).
+A boolean that determines whether esm-webpack-plugin will add the `__esModule` property to all imported externals.
 This can be helpful for improving interop between CJS and ESM modules, since webpack treats modules with the `__esModule` property differently than modules without them.
 Defaults to `true`.

     To add the `__esModule` property, esm-webpack-plugin uses a function `cloneWithEsModuleProperty()` which creates a new object that proxies to the original module, since ES modules are not extensible.

 ## Example